bormind/StackViews/README.md

                     applyLabel("Last Name", ofWidth: 110, toField: lastName)
             ],
             heights: [25, 25, 25]) // height of each row
-        .container
+        .container // stackViews function returns StackingResult structure that returns generated container as one of it's properties.

     //set image view to be a square image.widthAnchor.constraint(equalTo: image.heightAnchor, multiplier: 1).isActive = true

     //Stack imageView and fieldsStackView horizontally
-    //We do not set any explicit widths or heights because height of the header
+    //We do not set any explicit widths or heights because: 1)height of the header
     //is determined by the height of the fieldsStackView and vertical insets.
-    //Height of the image is determined by the height header.
-Width of the image is determined by image being square
+    //2) Height of the image is determined by the height of the header.
+3) Width of the image is determined by image being square
-    //And width of the fieldsStackView view we want to be stretchable to fill all the available horizontal space _ = stackViews(
+    //4) fieldsStackView view we want to be stretched horizontally to fill all the available space _ = stackViews(
             container: self.view, // use ViewController's view as a stack container
             orientation: .horizontal, //stack image and fieldsStackView horizontally